PecanProject/bety-helm/README.md

 ```
 > **Tip**: List all releases using `helm list`

-The command deploys Betydb on the Kubernetes cluster in the default configuration.
+The command deploys Betydb on the Kubernetes cluster in the default namespace and configuration.

 If the password is generated you will need to save this secret before you upgrade.
 You can do this using the following commands. **If you do not do this, you will not be able to retrieve the previous secrets**.